SohailaKandil/Graph-Analysis-of-Citation-and-Co-authorship-Networks-of-Egyptian-Authors/README.md

 + The data specifically focuses on researchers affiliated with the following universities: Ain Shams University, Cairo University, EJUST University, Alexandria University, Banha University, Assiut University, and Zewail University.

 #### 1.2.
 Getting the data of the papers written by these authors using semantic scholar API.
++ Final dataset: 31,508 research papers.
-After this step, we obtained our final dataset consisting of 31,508 research papers.This is the data set that we analyze in the project.
-Each paper in the dataset includes at least one researcher who is either from Egypt or affiliated with an Egyptian university.
-In our dataset, each paper includes important information such as its title, unique paper ID in semantic scholar, publication year, and a list of authors with their respective names and IDs in semantic scholar.
-Furthermore, we collected the number of references cited in each paper and added a list of all the references, including their titles and corresponding IDs for each paper in the dataset.
++ Each paper includes at least one researcher from Egypt or affiliated with an Egyptian university.
++ Paper details: title, unique paper ID, publication year, and a list of authors with their names, IDs in semantic scholar, Number of references cited and a list of all reference titles and corresponding IDs for each paper.

-To collect the dataset, we utilized the Semantic Scholar API to request the data of each author identified in the initial stage.
-These requests enabled us to collect a dataset containing the titles, publication IDs, and publication times of their respective papers.
-Additionally, we used further API requests with each paper's ID to retrieve information regarding its references, number of citations, and the names of all authors associated with the publication.
++ Final dataset collection methodology: Utilized Semantic Scholar API to request data for each author identified initially in the dataset collected earlier.

 ## Acknowledgments
 This work was made possible in part with funding to VIT from [NIH grant P01AG039347](https://projectreporter.nih.gov/project_info_description.cfm?aid=8475017&icde=18058490) and [NSF grant 1348742](http://www.nsf.gov/awardsearch/showAward?